SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Methodology

 \subsection{Dissonance-Averse Sampling}

-To combat the issue of spurious dissonance often found in symbolic models, we implement inference-time dissonance-averse sampling relative to a reference harmony.
-Since our architecture maintains explicit knowledge of the harmony skeleton that discerns harmonic ($H$) and non-harmonic ($N$) tones at any time step $t$ in the entire music, we can distinguish between different types of dissonances.
+We implement inference-time dissonance-averse sampling relative to a reference harmony skeleton.
+Since the harmony skeleton discerns harmonic ($H$) and non-harmonic ($N$) tones at any time step $t$, we can distinguish between different types of dissonances.

 First, we define a symmetric dissonance matrix $W$, where $W_{ij}\in [0, 1]$ represents the degree of clash between pitch $i$ and pitch $j$.
 Then, we compute the following score:

 where $H_t$ and $N_t$ are the normalized occupancy vectors of active harmonic and non-harmonic tones, respectively.